ThePansmith/thepansmith.github.io/content/proposals/community-smv.md

 According to a survey that I conducted, most content mod developers  would strongly prefer having a stable version to develop their mods over constantly porting their mods to the latest version.
 The community currently suffers from a lack of clear communication on where modders are gathered, fragmenting the modded minecraft community.

 The proposal is simple: A recurring mod developer community vote is hosted to determine a specific Minecraft version as the **Stable Modding Version** (SMV) at any given time.
-This would be useful for mod developers that develop feature rich (and this time consuming to port and maintain) mods, while still allowing the community to be able to adapt to technical improvements.
+This would be useful for neoforge mod developers that develop feature rich (thus time consuming to port and maintain) mods, while still allowing the community to be able to adapt to technical improvements.

 # Details